shehabattia96/Bevy-AMR-Navigator/README.md

 For this project, I am using [Bevy](https://bevy.org/), a game engine written in Rust.

 The goal is to create one or more Autonomous Mobile Robots (AMR) in the scene that can navigate while avoiding obstacles and moving humans.
+This movement is very simple just a vector subtraction from current position to the goal, if there is an obstacle, move around it by clearing its size (privedged information from the simulation for now).

 - This is being built on an M3 Pro with 18GB of RAM.